How to Use the Lanami Expert Advisor

 - verify AutoTrading and required permissions are enabled

-- test on a demo account
+- test on a demo account first

 How the EA executes trades